Antiparadox/Sony-Digital-Paper-Hack/README.md

 Replace the app.asar file under dir DigitalPaperApp/Contents/Resources/ with the provided app.asar file under DPA folder, then launch the Digital Paper App.

+you will be prompted to update, follow all procedures, and the update file would be immediately transferred into Digital Paper, bypassing validation and certificates.

+Then the Device will install update pkg and reboot.

+If it says "Update Error", this is because the Firmware version has not been changed,

 You can download the official firmware update for DPT-RP1 under firmware 1.4.01, this is the official version.

 This is only tested on MacOS, success is not guaranteed on Windows and other OS.